Becky O. Peleowo

 The selected few were the fiery and outspoken ones.
 Chekube fired her points like bullets from one of Sylvester Stallion’s machine guns.
 Her smooth faced freckled with puberty pimples and her thin lips released the debate points so sharply you would wonder if she was a voice recorder on play mode.
 I smiled, hypnotized by her confidence and oratory skills.

-As the English teacher in charge of outings like this, I had carefully selected my coffee brown jumpsuit and a matching blazer.
+As the English teacher and guide for literary outdoor activities like this, I had carefully selected my coffee brown jumpsuit and a matching blazer.
 Our first impressions should rub on the judges and other debaters at the media house we were visiting.
 I had carefully instructed all the debaters and student spectators on their dress code and hairstyle.
-When lined up for inspection, they all shone from teeth to shoe except Adaobi.
+When lined up for inspection, they all shone from teeth to shoe except for Adaobi.

 “Remember who we are and don’t forget you are going out there to represent yourself, your school, and your family.”
 I recited my regular lines when we had to go for outdoor events.
 When dealing with children, repetition of instructions is needed because hearing it all the time makes a lasting imprint in their subconscious.